DreamMaoMao/hycov/README.md

 ### Manual Installation

-##### NOTE:
+> [!NOTE]
-1. After Hycov is installed, you will need to logout, then log back in.
+> 1. After Hycov is installed, you will need to logout, then log back in.
 This may happen automatically, but do not worry.
 This behaviour is normal.

-2. Only supports hyprland source code after 2023-10-22, because the plugin requires this [commit](https://github.com/hyprwm/Hyprland/commit/a61eb7694df25a75f45502ed64b1536fda370c1d) in [hyprland](https://github.com/hyprwm/Hyprland).
+> 2. Only supports hyprland source code after 2023-10-22, because the plugin requires this [commit](https://github.com/hyprwm/Hyprland/commit/a61eb7694df25a75f45502ed64b1536fda370c1d) in [hyprland](https://github.com/hyprwm/Hyprland).
+> 3. Each release of hycov corresponds to each release of hyprland.
+If you are using a release version of hyprland, but you are using the latest hycov-git, this may not be available.
+Therefore, hyprland-git is recommended to use hycov-git and hyprland-release is recommended to use the corresponding hycov-release.

 ##### Using meson and ninja: